201026-reston-java-msa/demos/week8/pipeline-guide/README.md

-### Below is a Jenkins Pipeline Demo that I've created for you to follow along.
+### Below is a Jenkins Pipeline Demo to follow along.
 I suggest that you clone this entire repo and copy the shell scripts into a folder as described below.
 <br>

 ### *IF YOU GET STUCK REMEMBER THAT THERE IS A VIDEO THAT YOU CAN REFER TO.
 IT IS THE VIDEO RECORDING ON FRIDAY NOVEMBER 20th AT 1:24 PM EST.*